 The day after the Supreme Court's decision in Gratz v.
 Bollinger, newspapers hailed it as a defining moment in the history of affirmative action.
 The New York Times reported that, along with its companion case, Grutter v.
 Bollinger, Gratz "provided a blueprint for taking race into account without running afoul of the Constitution's guarantee of equal protection."
 The Chicago Tribune called the pair of cases the "most significant and wide-ranging affirmative action rulings in a generation.
 And the Los Angeles Times questioned whether formulaic admissions systems could continue at all in light of the Court's invalidation of a race-based point system.

-Ford, Matthew R.
+Matthew R. Ford,

-"Adequacy and the Public Rights Model of the Class Action After Gratz v.
-Bollinger,"
+Adequacy and the Public Rights Model of the Class Action After Gratz v.
+Bollinger,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol27/iss1/2
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol27/iss1/2